Hg03/fullstack/README.md

 Ready to launch?
 Follow these simple steps:

 1. 📋 Use this repo as a **template**
+2. 📌 Replace `fullstack` directory name with your required project name.
-2. 🚀 Start the Docker service
+3. 🚀 Start the Docker service
-3. 🏗️ Build the container:
+4. 🏗️ Build the container:

    ```bash
    docker build -t <container_name> -f dockerfile .
    ```
 4. ▶️ Run the container:

    ```bash
    docker run -t -d <container_name>
    ```
 5. 🔗 Once the container is running, right-click and **attach with Visual Studio Code**
 6. 🌟 Activate your virtual environment:

    ```bash
    source .venv/bin/activate
    ```